silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 });
 ```

 For `categories` -> `tags`.
-I did a simple search and replace in my `content/posts` diretory.
+I did a simple search and replace in my `content/posts` directory.

 ### Images
 In Hugo, images can be stored either in the same directory as a post or in the assets directory.
-Hugo allows for page resouces and global resources and does a little magic to check both cases
+Hugo allows for page resources and global resources and does a little magic to check both cases

 ```
 content/